What is the Cost of Inflation Index (CII) from FY 2001-02 to FY 2022-23 in India?

-In Budget 2017, the Finance Minister announced shifting of the base year of Cost Inflation Index from 1981 to 2001.
+In Budget 2017, the Finance Minister announced the shifting of the base year of the Cost Inflation Index from 1981 to 2001.
 So up to 31st March 2017, the capital gain was calculated with 1981 as the base year.
 However, from 1st April 2017 onwards, the purchase price will be calculated based on the fair market value in the year 2001.

 And this was done to address the problems faced by taxpayers in calculating capital gains tax payable on assets (mainly real estate and properties) acquired on or before 1981.
 The tax authorities too were finding it difficult to rely on the valuation reports alone.

 So the government decided to shift the base year to 2001 so that the asset valuations can be done quickly and accurately.
-And for assets (eligible for indexation) purchased before 1st April 2001, the taxpayers are allowed to take the higher of actual cost or Fair Market Value as on 1st April 2001 as the purchase price and accordingly, avail the indexation benefit.
+And for assets (eligible for indexation) purchased before 1st April 2001, the taxpayers are allowed to take the higher actual cost or Fair Market Value as on 1st April 2001 as the purchase price and accordingly, avail the indexation benefit.

 That was the reason for changing the base year of CII from 1981 to 2001.
 By the way, if you are curious to know what the Old CII Series from the base year 1981 onwards was, then let me list it for you:

 - Old CII Series (Base Year 1981-82): Financial Year 1981:82: CII 100

 - Old CII Series (Base Year 1981-82): Financial Year 1982:83: CII 109